Skip to main content

 • Discuss new information about treatment of lower extremity venous disease

-• Demonstrate treatment options for visceral and renal artery aneurysm and occlusive disease
+• Review of current treatment options for visceral and renal artery aneurysm and occlusive disease

-• Evaluate new developments in management of complex venous disease
+• Present new developments in management of complex venous disease

 • Relay information about latest development in treatment of thoracoabdominal aortic aneurysm disease